LubomirBogdanov/tcp_bridge/README.md

 Description
 ===================================================================
 A server application that allows two clients to connect to it.
+If
+needed, the application can connect to another (remote) server.
 The
 packets sent from the first client are sent to the second and vice
  versa.
+If a remote server is used, the last client that sent any
+ data is the client that currently holds the communication link.

 INSTALL
 ===================================================================